Silent Hill (film): Development

 According to Gans, the first game captivated him with its extraordinary plot: it was so "completely unique" and "absolutely frightening" that it was worthy to become the basis for a real film.
 Many of his entourage were surprised at the opinion that a banal video game can scare someone.
 To this, the director replied that Silent Hill was one of the scariest experiences he ever had.
 He called it "an experiment with a unique and independent world, which is both beautiful and terrible at the same time".
 Even before the release of Silent Hill 2, Gans sent "a ton of letters" to copyright holders, but received no response.
 He presented his vision of the film and how important the games are to him in a 37-minute video with Japanese subtitles, which was shown at a meeting of the Konami board of directors.
-Representatives of the company realized that Gans was the only one among the major studios fighting for the right to film adaptation who understood the essence of the game, and the director received the filming rights after two months, which he sought for a total of five years.
+Representatives of the company realized that Gans was the only one among the major studios fighting for the right to film adaptation who understood the essence of the game, (Note: Gans said that Miramax, Paramount, Sam Raimi, and Tom Cruise's company were also pursuing the film rights.) and the director received the filming rights after two months, which he sought for a total of five years.
 The publishers insisted that the project retain the original plot and setting.